gudeh/orWork/OR_ORFS_Documentation.md

     * SAVE: You can pack a run from your flow directory with the command:
         * _make DESIGN_CONFIG=./designs/nangate45/gcd/config.mk final_report_issue_
             * This creates a tar file with necessary files to run the design again in another directory or computer.
-        * Alternatively you can generate a report issue for any other step other than the “final” step, for example: _make global_place_issue. _You can check the options by typing make and pressing tab a few times.
+        * Alternatively you can generate a report issue for any other step other than the “final” step, for example: _make global_place_issue_.
+You can check the options by typing make and pressing tab a few times.
-        * You may use _make clean_issues_, to remove files generated by the report_issue.
+        * You may use _make clean_issues_, to remove files generated by the _report_issue_.
     * LOAD: You can load a run by unpacking the report_issue in a flow directory and use the following command:
-        * _./run-me-gcd-nangate45-base.sh _(this is useful to replicate a specific step)
+        * _./run-me-gcd-nangate45-base.sh_ (this is useful to replicate a specific step)
             * You can also add the -gui parameter inside the run-me bash script.
-        * Or do _source vars-gcd-nangate45-base.sh, _and use the _make_ command normally.
+        * Or do _source vars-gcd-nangate45-base.sh_,and use the _make_ command normally.
 * Using **ODB** files.
     * SAVE: You can also export a run by saving the ODB file.
-    * LOAD: And load the run with the ODB file: you can open the tool with _openroad -gui_, and load the ODB file with the _read_odb _command, this can also be done on the gui (with the mouse) going in File→open DB, then selecting the ODB file.
+    * LOAD: And load the run with the ODB file: you can open the tool with _openroad -gui_, and load the ODB file with the _read_odb_ command, this can also be done on the gui (with the mouse) going in File→open DB, then selecting the ODB file.
         * ODB files are usually located at _/flow/results/nangate45/gdc/base._
 * Usually each tool step has a debugger option.
 To run it you can add the command to the script file of the tool.
 * There is a script to unpack multiple packages.

 **Clean runs on ORFS**

-**_make clean_issue _**- removes files generated by the report_issue command
+**make clean_issue**- removes files generated by the report_issue command

-**_make clean_metadata _**- removes the metadata resulting files generated by a run.
+**make clean_metadata**- removes the metadata resulting files generated by a run.
 This clean is tied to a single design run.

-**_make clean_all _**- removes files generated by a run in the directories: logs, reports, results.
+**make clean_all**- removes files generated by a run in the directories: logs, reports, results.
 This clean is tied to a single design run.

-**_make nuke _**- removes all runs of all designs from the flow directory.
+**make nuke**- removes all runs of all designs from the flow directory.

 **Debug mode**

 * Usually the ools have a debugger mode, for example, GPL can show iteratively the instances moving to their places in the core area.
 You can find instructions on the README file of each step tool, for example GPL has instructions for the debugger mode in _/tools/OpenROAD/src/gpl/README.md_.
-You can also investigate on the swig file for the tool in a file ending with _.i, _for example: _/tools/OpenROAD/src/gpl/replace.i_.
+You can also investigate on the swig file for the tool in a file ending with _.i_ for example: _/tools/OpenROAD/src/gpl/replace.i_.
     * It is recommended to use report_issue method to load the design and add -gui to run-me to use the debugger mode.
 The debugger mode usually interacts with the gui, so you need to make sure to run the tool with the -gui command somehow.

 **Gcloud**